You could be eligible to receive the Age Pension as well as your super in retirement, so it's important to understand how they work together.

 There are a number of Age Pension calculators you can use to check what payments and services you may be eligible for.

-There are four main requirements you must satisfy in order to start receiving Age Pension payments.
+There are 4 main requirements you must meet to start getting Age Pension payments.

-To receive Age Pension payments, you need to have been an Australian resident for at least 10 years, with no break in residence for five of those years.
+To get Age Pension payments, you need to have been an Australian resident for at least 10 years, with no break in residence for 5 of those years.

 There are a few exceptions to this rule, such as refugees or former refugees.
 You may also be able to claim if you've lived or worked in a country that has a social security arrangement with Australia.